History of The Black Seed

 - Intestinal parasites and worms and remedy for poisonous bites and stings.

-The rich nutritional value contained in black seed as outlined by scientific analysis of black seed, also points to it as a great source of energy.
+The rich nutritional value contained in black seed as outlined by scientific analysis of the black seed, also points to it as a great source of energy.

 From the Tibb health perspective, the black seed has an ability to maintain and restore body heat.
-Our Western diet, predominantly made up of cold foods, ice in our drinks, yoghurt, pizza, cheese and processed foods and refined foods all deplete the innate heat our body requires in order to optimally function.
+Our western diet, predominantly made up of cold foods, ice in our drinks, yoghurt, pizza, cheese, and processed foods, and refined foods all deplete the innate heat our body requires in order to optimally function.

 Tibb holds the view that a reduced metabolic rate (innate heat) is the cause of most illnesses.
 The body, in losing energy, also loses its ability to fight off toxins, resulting in a greater chance of contacting illness.